Sky Orientation through a Telescope

 13. How to Photograph Constellations and Starry Nights

-Looking through an eyepiece, the sky will take on a different orientation depending on which telescope you use.
-This is due to the telescope optics reflecting and refracting the light in different ways.
-Through some telescopes, night sky objects will appear to be upside down, back to front or both at the same time.
+Looking through an eyepiece, the sky will take on a different orientation depending on your telescope.
+This is due to the telescope optics reflecting and refracting the light differently.
+Through some telescopes, night sky objects will appear upside down, back to front or simultaneously.
 Add the often confusing equatorial mount movement and tilt, and you'd be forgiven for thinking something was wrong.

-Each telescope design has a different optical configuration and these different systems produce different views of the skies.
-With time you get used to the way your telescope's optics work just like you get used to your reflection in the mirror, or using a rear-view mirror in the car.
+Each telescope design has a different optical configuration, and these systems produce different views of the sky.
+With time, you get used to the way your telescope's optics work, just like you get used to your reflection in the mirror or using a rear-view mirror in the car.
 In these cases, our brains reverse the images without a second thought, and a telescope is no different.

-Even though there is no "up" in astronomy, after all, what is up in the northern hemisphere, is down in the southern hemisphere, it is often comforting to correct things to what you are accustomed to.
+Even though there is no "up" in astronomy, what is up in the northern hemisphere is down in the southern hemisphere; it is often comforting to correct things to what you are accustomed to.
 Not only does it bring objects back to their familiar orientation, but it also makes reading star charts and star hopping easier - when you are trying to star hop to a faint target under the glow of a red torch, revered images can be trying.

 The difference in orientation is a consequence of how the light is brought to focus by each telescope design.